Mercury (pronounced mur-kyuh-ree)

 possibilities, the effects of the Great Depression of the 1930s suppressing

-demand in the economy to an extent then unknown, necessitating downsizing in
+demand in the economy to an extent then not in living memory, necessitating downsizing in

 just about every industrial sector.
 Axed